 The Remarkable Writing Workshop takes exercises and practices from fiction writing and blends them with the most important techniques from content marketing (like what I teach over at Copyblogger).
 The workshop helps you develop those “fiction writer” skills that will serve you when you’re creating empathetic content and copy.

-If you’re interested, I’ll be sending out an email early in the new year to let you know how you can join us.
+If you’re interested, I’ll be sending out an email shortly to let you know how you can join us.
 Drop your information below and I’ll be in touch!